 Wisconsin Sea Grant can demonstrate over and over the merit of its efforts through this federal-state program that is locally focused to serve coastal communities.
-There are numbers: From 2014 to 2016, Sea Grant received $3.6 million in core federal dollars that were matched by $1.8 million in state investment.
-That leveraged investments of $3.9 million in additional state, federal and outside funding.
+There are numbers: From 2016 to 2018, Sea Grant received $3.6 million in core federal dollars that were matched by $1.8 million in state investment.
+That leveraged investments of $2.9 million in additional state, federal and outside funding.
 Currently, those funds are supporting 19 Sea Grant research projects on eight Wisconsin campuses and providing statewide outreach through extension activities.
 Initiatives include assessments of flood risk; conducting research on and providing awareness training related to dangerous waves and rip currents; providing assistance to the shipping industry to maximize its infrastructure; exploration of new harvest methods for commercial anglers; and the transfer of skills and knowledge to the state’s growing $21 million-aquaculture industry.

 Director, Wisconsin Sea Grant